 It is not possible to check all the documents during the audit so the officials from the CRA pre-decide the papers that they would check on their visit to the company.
 In the case of regular inspections, the list of documents are mostly known by the people, and they are mentioned below:

-Information available to the CRA such as tax returns previously documented credit agency hunts or property database data your business records
+The information available to the CRA such as tax returns previously documented credit agency hunts or property database data your business records

 Your business records, for example, records diaries solicitations receipts contracts and bank explanations your;